 Soil, Sunlight and Water Recommendations for Cucumber

 Cucumber plants need full sun and do best when they get eight to 10 hours of sunlight per day.
 They also prefer sandy or loamy soil, but any soil that drains well will do.
-If your soil drains poorly, consider amending it or planting your cucumbers on small mounds to help the water run off.
+If your soil drains poorly, consider amending it or planting your cucumbers on small mounds to help excess water run off.
 Cucumbers need 2 inches of water per week.

 How to Propagate Cucumber